mishraabhishek11/plant-twin/sourceag/README.md

 ## How to change Stem Id for testing

-To alter the stem ID and a few other adjustable values, please use the GlobalConstants file.
+To change the stem ID and a few other variables, please use the GlobalConstants file.

 ![Global Constants](assets/images/support/GlobalConstants.png)

-1. Can modify the stem ID for testing.
+1. The stem ID can be modified for testing purposes.
-2. Can update the stem node.
+2. Can update the stem node label radius.
 3. Can adjust the stem thickness.
-4. Can update the main stem height.
+4. Can update the main stem segment height.

 ## Working App

 [![Working App](assets/images/support/WorkingSolution.gif)]

-## Code Standard
+## Lint

 ESlint was used for code standards; no Lint issues were discovered.
 ![Lint run result](assets/images/support/lint_result.png)

 ## Unit testing

-For unit testing, the Jest and React testing libraries were used.
-No major issue found.
+Unit testing was performed using the Jest and React testing library.
+There were no major issues discovered.
 ![Unit test Result](assets/images/support/UnitTestResult.png)